Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

 ## Summary

 The Bullfy smart contracts provide a comprehensive system for managing fantasy football squads and matches on the Sui blockchain.
-The squad system uses a life-based mechanic where squads start with 5 life points and lose life when they lose competitions, adding a strategic element to squad management and competition participation.
+The squad system uses a life-based mechanic where squads start with 5 life points, lose life when they lose competitions, and can be revived after 24 hours when they die, adding strategic depth to squad management and competition participation.